Cgeers615/Cgeers615/README.md

 ### Hi there 👋

+- 😄 Pronouns: she / they / her
+- 🔭 I’m currently working on completing the JavaScript path from The Odin Project course.
+Also working as a web designer and Jr. front end developer
+- 🌱 I’m currently learning vanillia JavaScript
+- :pencil2: I currently write HTML and CSS

 <!--
 **Cgeers615/Cgeers615** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.